sakshamsharma/acehack/posts/2016-12-21-internsaga.md

 Again, this wasn't an interview rejection `:)`

 ### Google?
 I got referred for Google North America around early October, and heard back in about 2 weeks.
 I had my interviews scheduled for early November.
-I still did not practice coding for interviews, and rather focussed a bit too much on algorithms.
+I still did not practice coding for interviews, and rather focused a bit too much on algorithms.
 And thus, my preparation was lack-luster to say the least.
 24 hours before my interview, I realized that I had once planned to solve the book *Cracking the coding interview*.
 It was absolutely hooking, and I regretted not solving it early on.
 I spent the remaining time going through the whole book.
 If you're reading this for some tips (wrong place, buddy), that was wrong too.
-I should've coded.
-But I learnt that pretty soon.
+I should have coded.
+But I found that out pretty soon.

 #### The interviews
 My first interview went horribly.
 The interviewer could not understand most of the stuff I said, and somehow a misunderstanding led me to code a solution for a slightly different problem, which he later pointed out.
 The interview ended with him thinking I did not get the correct code on time.
 Yes, I did not finish even a single question.